jonaseberle/xplane-plugin-wingtoggler/xlua-wingtoggler/scripts/wingtoggler/README.md

 That is Currently not possible because I have not found a DataRef to change lat/long/vert of a wing segment.

+Anyways: These wings will actually become active: make sure to set all geometric properties that you want them to have.

 Current state: This works well with `sourceModes.SWITCH`.

 ##### applyModes.SET_AFL